-As an employment law firm in South Carolina, the attorneys at Gignilliat, Savitz & Bettis, LLP understand how the National Labor Relations Board’s decisions impact businesses in South Carolina.
+As an employment law firm in South Carolina, the employment lawyers at Gignilliat, Savitz & Bettis, LLP understand how the National Labor Relations Board’s decisions impact businesses in South Carolina.
 It is not uncommon for regulations affecting businesses to change with the changing of the executive branch administration in Washington, D.C.
 These regulations can affect everything from the National Park Service to employee unions.
 It is imperative that employers and business owners stay apprised of changing regulations to maintain compliance, maximize profit, and minimize liability.
 We have covered some changes on the way in previous Journal articles, but more changes could be on the horizon from the National Labor Relations Board.

 What is the NLRB and What Does it do?